MetalMusings/MyOwnEtherCATDevice/README.md

 ## Make my own EtherCAT device 7.
-Turning in the latheI have now put things together so the
+Turning in the lathe

-EaserCAT 2000 card controls my small CNC lathe.
+I have now put things together so the EaserCAT 2000 card controls my small CNC lathe.
 Two stepper generators, one each for the X and Z axes, and an encoder counter for the spindle encoder are on this small card.

 While it works there are still issues caused by the variation in cycle time.
 Thankfully